mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 consumer or API edge.
 Every timed 4/8/16/33-member success has `residuals > 0` and returns equal slots, UTF-16 spans, immutable recovery diagnostics and failures.
 The twenty AB/BA ratios are only 0.7362–2.2994×, with binding losses and larger stable grammar heap.
-D is terminally retired;
+D is terminally retired.

-same-FIRST speculative recovery under overlap remains a hostile-audit item, not a claimed result.
+P3 same-FIRST at `f4b9abb` closes the remaining hostile recovery assay without adding a consumer or API edge.
+Successful values, slots, spans and terminal state remain equal across six permutations, but D changes four immutable recovery frontiers when diagnostics are disabled and converges only when they are enabled.
+Accepted-M2 traversal order is binding; no D repair, checkpoint widening or recovery layer is admitted.

 P2-L at `5822ae2` adds no consumer or API edge.
 Its 51 equal products place success at 0.0718–1.3079×; callback-loop, ASCII-table and public